Old Stone House (Brooklyn)

 The Old Stone House is a house located in the Park Slope neighborhood of Brooklyn, New York City.
-The Old Stone House is situated within the J. J. Byrne Playground, at Washington Park, on Third Street between Fourth and Fifth Avenues.
+It is situated within the J. J. Byrne Playground, at Washington Park, on Third Street between Fourth and Fifth Avenues.
 Gowanus Creek once ran nearby, but today the southeastern branch of the Gowanus Canal ends 1,300 ft west of the house.

 The current structure is a 1933 reconstruction, using some original materials, of the Vechte–Cortelyou House, which was destroyed in 1897.
 The original house was an important part of the 1776 Battle of Long Island during the American Revolutionary War.

 At one time, the Old Stone House was the clubhouse of the Brooklyn Superbas, who later became the Brooklyn Dodgers.
 The house was listed on the National Register of Historic Places in 2012.

 First house

 The front of the original Vechte–Cortelyou House (c.
 1699); where the Maryland troops commanded by Lord Stirling and Mordecai Gist made two attacks against over two thousand British troops in a rear-guard action that allowed a majority of Stirling's 1,600-strong command to escape.
 The house was reconstructed in 1934 after a fire.